-As an SVDO Small Business, we know and understand the value of teamwork.
-Our senior leadership learned in the military that every person has his/her own strengths and weaknesses and it often takes partnerships to cultivate those strengths to their maximum potential.
+As an SDVOSB, we know and understand the value of teamwork.
+Our senior leadership learned in the military that every person has their own strengths and weaknesses and it often takes partnerships to cultivate those strengths to their maximum potential.

 Forming partnerships in business is no different.